Laura Stacey: Playing career

-Stacey played for Team Canada at the 2018 Winter Olympics, playing in five games and earning a silver medal.
-On January 11, 2022, Stacey was named to Canada's 2022 Olympic team.

-NCAA
+College

 On January 23, 2012, it was announced that Stacey committed to the Dartmouth Big Green.
 In her first season, she was named to the ECAC Hockey All-Rookie Team and was one of three finalists for the ECAC Rookie of the Year.
 As a junior, she earned All-Ivy Honorable Mention.
 In her senior year (2015–16), she captained the Big Green and earned All-Ivy first-team honours.

 CWHL

 After her college career, Stacey joined the Canadian Women's Hockey League (CWHL).
 Stacey was selected third overall by the Brampton Thunder in the 2016 CWHL Draft.
 She made her CWHL debut in a road contest against the Calgary Inferno on October 8, 2016; she scored her first goal on October 9.
 She recorded her first multi-point game on October 16, against Les Canadiennes de Montréal.

 In her first season in the league, Stacey was named to the 3rd CWHL All-Star Game.
 Competing with Team White, she was joined by fellow Thunder teammates Laura Fortino, Jess Jones and Rebecca Vint.
 Stacey logged an assist on a goal scored by Marie-Philip Poulin.

 In the 2018 Clarkson Cup finals against Kunlun Red Star, Stacey scored with 2:11 left in overtime, giving Markham a 2–1 victory and its first championship.